 The Israel-Palestine conflict goes back decades, but this latest war has taken an unprecedented toll in terms of the number of people killed, and represents a significant step back from any hopes of securing a two-state solution and a permanent peace.
 Vox podcasts are covering the conflict in depth, offering our listeners context and clarity about the history of the conflict, a deeper understanding of the players in Israel and Palestine and on the world stage, and the toll of Hamas’s attack and Israel’s retaliation on the people in the region.

-Today, Explained, Vox’s daily news explainer podcast, has been covering the conflict since it began, with an episode posted right after Hamas’s October 7 attack on Israel that took the lives of 1,400 victims and resulted in the kidnapping of an estimated 240 hostages.
+Today, Explained, Vox’s daily news explainer podcast, has been covering the conflict since it began, with an episode posted right after Hamas’s October 7 attack on Israel that took the lives of around 1,200 people and resulted in the kidnapping of an estimated 240 hostages.
 The show has since continued to cover many threads in this story, from where Hamas comes from to how false information about the conflict has spread on social media and how information warfare is used in the Middle East.
 Vox podcasts The Weeds and The Gray Area have also been covering the unfolding crisis, its stakes, and its impact.

-You can find those and all our other episodes on the topic below; we’ll continue to add as new episodes are published.
+You can find those and all our other episodes on the topic below; we’ll continue to add more as new episodes are published.

 How Palestine went global

 December 4, 2023 | People with no direct connection to the Middle East have taken to seeing the Palestinian cause as an anti-colonial struggle connected to their own experience.
 Columbia historian Rashid Khalidi explains why “decolonization” is resonating worldwide.

 The American politics of Israel

 November 29, 2023 | The Israel-Hamas war is dividing the previously united Democrats and uniting the recently fractured Republican Party.
 Semafor’s David Weigel explains what that means going into 2024.